Fairphone 2 and the environment

 - Regular polycarbonate - which has no alternative for transparent plastic that meets our quality needs:

 - The flexible rim of the regular back covers

 Packaging and logistics of the Fairphone 2 amount to 5% of the total environmental impact in the product lifecycle.

-Learning from our experiences in developing and shipping the Fairphone 1, we improved logistics.
-For Fairphone 2 we focused on increasing in efficiency and environmental friendliness:
+Learning from our experiences of Fairphone 1, we improved logistics.
+For Fairphone 2 we focused on increasing efficiency and environmental friendliness:

 - Reduce the volume of shipments from Asia to Europe by 49%.
-Our innovative packaging approach has been key to this improvement.
+Our innovative packaging is key to this improvement.

 - We ship phones in bulk from the factory to our logistics center in the Netherlands

 - The design of the packaging unifies product box and shipping box.
 The result is a much smaller box we can send to our customers